LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - another one where you just have to win
   (or same room, two doors, one only unlocks if you win).
 - start with just one rook on the board blocking the door and you can take the king in one move
+- have a coridor where you're above the chess game in another room and can walk on top of the pieces so need to arange a path

 life:
 - the grid is the floor and you can only walk on the solid cells.